joshwcomeau/redux-sounds/README.md

 const store = createStore(rootReducer, applyMiddleware(loadedSoundsMiddleware));
 ```

 ## Tests

 To run: `npm run test`

 Using Mocha for test-running, Chai Expect for assertions, and Istanbul for test coverage.

-While test coverage is 100%, because the tests run in Node, and Node has no ability to play sounds, the actual output is not tested.
+While test coverage is high, because the tests run in Node, and Node has no ability to play sounds, the actual output is not tested.

 Because I've delegated these duties to Howler, though, I don't feel too bad about that.
 I check to make sure the right info is passed to Howler at the right time; Howler's tests can take it from there.

 ## Planned functionality

 Got ideas for must-have functionality?
 Create an issue and let's discuss =)

 ## Contributions

 Contributors welcome!
 Please discuss additional features with me before implementing them, and please supply tests along with any bug fixes.

 ## License